freesewing/freesewing/markdown/org/docs/patterns/bent/instructions/en.md

 - Sew the fronts to the back at the shoulder seams good sides together.
 - Sew the fronts to the back at the side seams good sides together.
-- Sew the under sleeves to the top sleeves good sides together.
+- Sew the under sleeves to the top sleeves good sides together along the side seams.
 - Attach the sleeves to the body, good sides together and sew them in the round.

 <Note>